Everything you need to know about setting up your Investment Balance and configuring your organization's categories.

 Categorizing work items one by one

-In addition to being able to categorize work items with automated filters, it is possible to directly choose the category of an issue or pull request.
+In addition to being able to categorize work items with automated filters, it is possible to directly choose the category of an issue or pull request for the primary investment breakdown.
 To do that, select an individual work item in one of the many views in Swarmia, then click on Categorize in the popup if the issue is uncategorized or the issue type dropdown if it is currently categorized, then select the desired category.

 Common problems with Balancing Engineering Investment